dimagi/commcare-hq/corehq/apps/README.rst

    A subset of SMS/messaging, including functionality around incoming SMS keywords.
 "Reminders" is a leftover term from a previous iteration of the messaging framework. saved_reports
-   Functionality to let users save a specific set of report filters and optionally run reports with those filters on a scheduled basis. toggle_ui
+   Functionality to let users save a specific set of report filters and optionally run reports with those filters on a scheduled basis. translations
-   Framework for feature flags, which are used to limit internal features to specific domains and/or users. translations
    Functionality for managing application translations, including integration with Transifex, which is used by a small number of projects. user_importer